Student loan cosigner release occurs when a student loan lender allows the release of the cosigner of any obligation and ties to a private loan.

 - The borrower graduates

-Student Loan Lenders That Offer Cosigner Release
+Student Loan Lenders With a Cosigner Release Option

 There are some private student loan lenders that offer an option for a cosigner to eventually be released from the loan.
 Before applying, make sure to confirm they offer cosigner release, as terms can change.